dtm2451/dittoSeq/README.md

 Includes lots of new features!

-  - Bulk RNAseq compatibility for Limma-voom processed data [planning stages].
+  - Compatibility with bulk RNAseq data that was processed with edgeR & limma-voom.
   - `dittoScatterPlot()` which allows plotting of gene x gene / metadata x metadata / gene x metadata.
 Great for examining raw droplet data QC, or potential marker gene RNA or CITE-seq expression.
-  - `dittoDimPlot` supports overlay of cluster-based trajectories paths in any dimensionality reduction space.
+  - `dittoDimPlot` now supports overlay of pseudotime-analysis trajectory paths.
-  - Retrieval of underlying data as a dataframe or matrix that is as simple as adding `data.out = TRUE`
+  - Retrieval of underlying data as a dataframe or matrix.
+Just add `data.out = TRUE` to the call.
   - Many more!

 Other updates since version 0.2: